nadiarichards/nadiarichards/README.md

 ### A little about me
-🔭 I’m currently working on deploying my projects in the Cloud.
+🔭 I’m currently working on building Big Data Pipelines with Airflow in Google Cloud.

 🌱 Graduated Columbia University Data Science Bootcamp and Per Scholas AWS re/Start program!
-Now an AWS Certified Cloud Practioner!
+I'm an AWS Certified Cloud Practioner.

 👯 I’m looking to collaborate on data and statistics projects and it's deployment in the cloud!